mishanphiri/portfolio/Doc.md

 ![Hawk species wing length and body weight](images/eda-1.png) There is a clear distinction between Species A measurements and the other species.
-Species B and C have a slight overlap and more similar values at their bounds, but over all the Species are clearly separable.
+Species B and C have a slight overlap and more similar values at their bounds, but overall the Species are clearly separable.

 ## Building a Neural Network.

 ### Activation Functions.

-For simplicity’s sake we will consider a ‘vanilla’ neural network with a single hidden layer.
-We will use a softmax activation function in on the output layer:
+For simplicity’s sake, we will consider a ‘vanilla’ neural network with a single hidden layer.
+We will use a softmax activation function in the output layer:

 ![A^L = exp(\textbf{Z})\cdot(exp(\textbf{Z})^\prime\textbf{1})](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;A%5EL%20%3D%20exp%28%5Ctextbf%7BZ%7D%29%5Ccdot%28exp%28%5Ctextbf%7BZ%7D%29%5E%5Cprime%5Ctextbf%7B1%7D%29 "A^L = exp(\textbf{Z})\cdot(exp(\textbf{Z})^\prime\textbf{1})")

-The softmax activation function was chosen as it behaves as a distribution and the output can be treated as probabilities,which is more suitable for classification type problems.
-The rectified linear units (ReLU) defined as
+The softmax activation function was chosen as it behaves as a distribution and the output can be treated as probabilities, which is more suitable for classification type problems.
+The rectified linear units (ReLU) are defined as
 ![max(0,z) \in \mathbb{R}^+](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;max%280%2Cz%29%20%5Cin%20%5Cmathbb%7BR%7D%5E%2B "max(0,z) \in \mathbb{R}^+")
 is the activation function used on the single hidden layer.
 We use the matrix notation of the activation functions as it computes faster than